-Americans are twice as likely to develop Alzheimer’s disease than caucasians, and less likely to receive a diagnosis.
-You can learn more about Alzheimer's disease and African Americans on our National site here.
+Older African Americans are twice as likely to develop Alzheimer’s disease as older Whites, and less likely to receive a diagnosis.
+Find key facts here.
+You can learn more about Alzheimer's disease and African Americans in our annual facts and figures report at alz.org/facts.

 African American Support Groups